segp-uob/segp/dev/Worksheets/5_Deploying_with_Docker.md

 # Deploying with Docker

-In workshop 1 we setup Docker on your machines.
+Docker is a great way to create a consistent runtime environment for your application.
+It ensures that when you bundle up your project for others to compile and run you know the conditions present at runtime.
+You'll remember that in workshop 1 we setup Docker on your machines.
 Now we will integrate our site so far into a container so that it can be deployed and reproduced with ease.

 In Docker we talk about Images and Containers.
 Now, images can exist without containers, whereas a container needs to run an image to run (an empty container is like a hard drive with no OS).
 In this workshop we build an image (from a Dockerfile, which is a set of instructions) to run the application.
 The image gives us an unchangable run-time environment to run an application.
 Sound confusing?
 It's much simpler to demonstrate - that's what we are going to do in this workshop.